Maine Residential Lease Agreement

 Security Deposit Holdings Disclosure

-Applicable to any Maine rentals collecting a security deposit.
+Applies to any Maine rentals collecting a security deposit.

 Maine landlords collecting a security deposit must disclose, in writing, how those security deposit funds will be kept during the lease term.
 All security deposits received after October 1, 1979 must be held in an account at a bank or other financial institution.

 At the tenant’s request, this disclosure must include the name of the holding institution, the location of the holding, and the account number where the funds are held.
-Funds from a deposit cannot be combined with personal assets.
+Funds from a security deposit cannot be combined with any personal assets.

 Download: Maine Security Deposit Holdings Disclosure Form (PDF)